 Enter a name for the data broker and click Continue.

-The instructions load in a separate browser tab.
+The deployment page loads in a separate browser tab.

 In Cloud Sync, click Continue once the data broker is available.